 - Certificate of Distinction in Teaching, Derek Bok Center, Harvard University

 - Cave Canem Poetry Fellowship

-- Foreign Language and Area Studies Fellowship, Harvard University
+- Foreign Language and Area Studies Fellowship (FLAS) Grant for dissertation research

-- Lemann Fellowship, David Rockefeller Center for Latin American Studies, Harvard University
+- Lemann Fellowship (David Rockefeller Center for Latin American Studies) for study in Brazil

 - Andrew W. Mellon Graduate Fellowship